s4ke/Master-Thesis/src/md/030-parrows.md

 Translating this into Arrow terms gives us a new operator `parEvalN` that lifts a list of Arrows `[arr a b]` to a parallel Arrow `arr [a] [b]`.
-This combinator is similar to the evaluation combinator `evalN :: [arr a b] -> arr [a] [b]` from Chapter \ref{utilfns}, but does parallel instead of serial evaluation.
+This combinator is similar to the evaluation combinator `evalN :: [arr a b] -> arr [a] [b]` from Chapter \ref{utilfns}, but does parallel instead of serial evaluation:

 ~~~~ {.haskell}
 parEvalN :: (Arrow arr) => [arr a b] -> arr [a] [b]